 11. Contaminated water in Milwaukee: 1993

-Cryptosporidium, a parasite that causes the ailment known as cryptosporidiosis, was found in one of Milwaukee's two water treatment facilities.
-Dehydration, fever, stomach pains, and diarrhea are among the symptoms.
+Cryptosporidium, a parasite that causes cryptosporidiosis, was found in one of Milwaukee's two water treatment facilities.
+Symptoms include dehydration, fever, stomach pains, and diarrhea.

 The greatest waterborne outbreak in American history, according to an early investigation by the Water Quality & Health Council, infected 403,000 people and claimed 69 lives.